DotSnuk/100-days-of-code/log.md

 **Thoughts**: So now I'm playing around with that instead.
 The tutorial I'm following isn't that great, so I will probably look for an alternative (it's just plain text, no structure or classes or anything.
 Also using/testing sublime text 3 now instead of pycharm.
 Like the simplicity a lot more.
 A lot cleaner, and that's my jam!

+### Day 16: March 8, 2020

+**Today's Progress**: Kept working with my personal project, Morty's inventory and playing with tkinter.

+**Thoughts**: Didn't get very much to show for how much I spent programming, a few buttons, a few text labels..
+But I guess it takes a while to understand something that you have never worked with before.
+Have to be kind to myself so I can keep going.

 ### Day #: Month Date, Year

 **Today's Progress**: